Ceyron/trainax/README.md

       step, or sparse)
     * Cutting the diverted physics
     * Cutting the one or both levels of the inputs to a residuum function.

+### Implementation details

+There are three levels of hierarchy:

+1. The `loss` submodule defines time-level wise comparisons between two states.
+   A state is either a tensor of shape `(num_channels, ...)` (with ellipsis indicating an arbitrary number of spatial dim,ensions) or a tensor of shape `(num_batches, num_channels, ...)`.
+The time level loss is implemented for the former but allows additional vectorized and (mean-)aggregated on the latter.
+(In the schematic above, the time-level loss is the green circle).
+2. The `configuration` submodule devises how neural time stepper $f_\theta$ (denoted *NN* in the schematic) interplays with the numerical simulator
+   $\mathcal{P}$.
+Similar to the time-level loss this is a callable PyTree which requires during calling the neural stepper and some data.
+What this data contains depends on the concrete configuration.
+For supervised rollout training it is the batch of (sub-) trajectories to be considered.
+Other configurations might also require the reference stepper or a two consecutive time level based residuum function.
+Each configuration is essentially an abstract implementation of the major methodologies (supervised, diverted-chain, mix-chain, residuum).
+The most general diverted chain implementation contains supervised and branch-one diverted chain as special cases.
+See the section "Relation between Diverted Chain and Residuum Training" for details how residuum training fits into the picture.
+All configurations allow setting additional constructor arguments to, e.g., cut the backpropagation through time (sparsely) or to supply time-level weightings (for example to exponentially discount contributions over long rollouts).
+3. The `training` submodule combines a configuration together with stochastic minibatching on a set of reference trajectories.
+For each configuration, there is a corresponding trainer that essentially is sugarcoating around combining the relevant configuration with the `GeneralTrainer` and a trajectory substacker.

+### Relation between Diverted Chain and Residuum Training